karl-zylinski/jzon-c/README.md

 Like hjson (http://laktak.github.io/hjson), but with optional root node and consistent use of double quotes (no single quotes for multiline strings).
 Only parser for the time being.
 Support for custom allocators is on the way.

+The code has no dependencies and compiles in C++ and C99 (with the common anonymous union extension).

 Parts of the code is based on the JavaScript hjson implementation.

 Example on how jzon differs from hjson.
 This hjson: